 Injection therapy delivers medication directly to the site of pain or inflammation, providing targeted relief when oral medications or other conservative treatments haven't been effective.
-At Lower Limb Clinic, we offer a comprehensive range of injection therapies for foot, ankle, and lower limb conditions.
+At our Belfast clinics we offer a comprehensive range of injection therapies for the knee, foot, and ankle, performed privately with no GP referral needed.

 All injections are performed using real-time ultrasound guidance, ensuring the medication reaches exactly the right location for maximum effectiveness and safety.
 This precision approach significantly improves outcomes compared to landmark-guided (blind) injections.